Published in Criminal Law on May 22, 2017.

 The Waiver of the Sixth Amendment

 You can sign a waiver foregoing your right to counsel, but again this must be knowingly and voluntarily signed.
 Defendants will hear their rights to counsel by the judge during their arraignment hearing, typically.
 At this time, the judge will ask if the defendant wishes to waive their right to counsel or hire an attorney.

 If the judge decides a defendant is incompetent or cannot defend them adequately, he or she cannot allow the defendant to sign the waiver or proceed pro se until competency is determined.
 In this case, an attorney is appointed to keep the momentum of the case going, while you would undergo a test.

 Never Waive Your Rights – Contact a Criminal Defense Attorney Instead

 Even if you are not officially charged, you always have the right to an attorney.
 If police are asking you questions and have not placed you into custody, you can deny the request to answer and wait until you have spoken to an attorney.

 Furthermore, once you are detained, you can remain silent until a criminal defense attorney from Eskew Law arrives and discusses your case with you in person.

-To protect your rights, contact Eskew Law at 317-974-0177 immediately when you realize you are the suspect of an investigation.
+To protect your rights, call Eskew Law immediately when you realize you are the suspect of an investigation.
 You can also contact us online, and an attorney will be in touch quickly.